ComPlat/chemotion-converter-app/TEST_STRATEGY.md

 python -m test_manager -e -ep
 ```

 This generates a directory test_manager/profile_results and a directory test_manager/reader_results.

+> [!CAUTION]
-Make sure that you check the changes in the git diff before you commit the results of this command.
+> Make sure that you check the changes in the git diff before you commit the results of this command.
+> If you commit false changes it may permanently falsify the test results!

+> [!TIP]
+> This is a prerequisite if you have modified an existing reader or updated the version of the converter.
+In such cases, the tests are likely to fail and the expected results will need to be updated.

 ### All Options